 In the last 20 years the island-nation of Singapore has transformed itself from a bustling commercial city into a vibrant cultural one – a leading Asian centre of art, music and design.
 It boasts remarkable museums and galleries, a fine symphony orchestra and an energetic and outward-looking culture.
 Our new tour has been timed to coincide with Singapore Art Week, held every January.
-The itinerary combines Singapore’s complex heritage, tropical gardens, the visual arts and live performances.
+The itinerary combines Singapore’s complex heritage, tropical gardens, the visual arts and an orchestral performance.
 Enjoy five-star accommodation close to venues we visit, and a varied program designed to appeal to cultural travellers.

 The vibrant visual arts and design scene of one of Asia’s most dynamic cities